Computing Science, University Transfer Loading...

 - One from Group A, B, or C

-It is essential that you check and plan so that you have the appropriate prerequisites for the courses that you require in your program.
+It is essential that students check and plan to ensure completion of the appropriate prerequisites for the courses required in the program.

-If you are 21 years of age or older and do not have a high school diploma, you may still be eligible for admission as a Non-Matriculated Adult.
+If applicants are 21 years of age or older and do not have a high school diploma, they may still be eligible for admission as a Non-Matriculated Adult.

 Admission to University of Alberta Bachelor of Science requires an overall average of 60 percent on the following three courses or their equivalents: Mathematics 30-1, two of Biology 30, Chemistry 30, Mathematics 31, Physics 30.
-Although you may be admitted without a high school diploma, you must present the specific grade 12 subjects identified as prerequisites to the courses you are required or wish to take in your program.
+Although applicants may be admitted without a high school diploma, they must present the specific grade 12 subjects identified as prerequisites to the courses they are required or wish to take in their program.